 Is Balmoral open to the public and when can you visit?

-For any royal fans looking to see the historic home for themselves that's completely possible as Balmoral Castle is open to the public each year.
-The open season typically begins in April and this year will come to an end on Tuesday, August 2nd.
+For any royal fans looking to see the historic home for themselves, that's completely possible as Balmoral Castle is open to the public each year.
+The open season typically begins in April and in 2022 it came to an end on Tuesday, August 2.
 The Balmoral Castle website (opens in new tab) advises visitors to book in advance.
-With an Admission Ticket, you can enjoy access to the grounds, gardens and exhibitions at the castle.
+With an Admission Ticket, you can enjoy access to the grounds, gardens, and exhibitions at the castle.

 But if you'd like a hot drink and cake during your visit then why not book the Coffee & Cake Ticket?
 This includes morning coffee and cake in The Pipers Hall coffee shop and if you want an extra special treat, then the Afternoon Tea Ticket offers a scrumptious afternoon tea too.